Skip to main content

 This page covers a focused service.
 For the broader editorial practice area, see Owner Disputes in Tennessee.

-Form 2553 is generally due no later than two months and 15 days after the start of the tax year for which the S-Corp election is to take effect (IRC § 1362; IRS Form 2553 instructions).
-Late relief is commonly requested under Rev. Proc.
-2013-30 with reasonable-cause language and the required shareholder and entity statements.
-Early planning avoids the late-relief route.
+Form 2553 is generally due no later than two months and 15 days after the start of the tax year you want the election to cover (IRC § 1362, and the Form 2553 instructions).
+Miss it and there is a late-relief path under Rev. Proc.
+2013-30 — reasonable-cause language plus the required shareholder and entity statements — but it is an avoidable detour.
+That is why I raise the deadline at the start of an engagement, not the end.
+And electing S-Corp does not get a Tennessee entity out of franchise-and-excise tax.

 How to start